18F/css-style-guide/css-styleguide.md

   width: 82.5%;
 }
 ```
-- If the unit is 0, it does not require a unit.
+- Do not use a unit with 0.
 ```scss
 // Good
 width: 0;
 // Bad
 width: 0px;
 ```
-- Ensure a unit is never left out for dimensions, margins, borders, padding,
+- Definitely use a unit for dimensions, margins, borders, padding, and typography.
-typography.
 ```scss
 // Bad
 width: 12;
 ```

 ### Colors
 - Use with **hex** notation, **rgb(a)**, or **hsl(a)**.
 - Both three-digit and six-digit hexadecimal notation are acceptable.
 - When denoting color using hexadecimal notation, use all lowercase letters.
-- When using HSL or RGB notation, always add a single space after a comma (,) and no space between parentheses ((, )) and content.
+- When using HSL or RGB notation, always add a single space after a comma and no space between parentheses and content.
 ```scss
 // Good
 color: #fff;